thindil/steamsky/README.md

 bases, engaging in combat, trading goods etc...
 There is no mandatory ending to this game, you may freely play until your character die.
 The game is currently under heavy development, but is in a playable state.
-Steam Sky is available on Linux and Windows (development version only) 64 bit platforms.
+Steam Sky is available on Linux and Windows 64 bit platforms.

 ## Game versions
 There are currently 2 versions of the game:
-- 2.0.x: "stable" version of game.
+- 3.0.x: "stable" version of game.
 This version will receive bug fixes but no new features.
-Source code for this version is in *2.0* branch.
+Source code for this version is in *3.0* branch.
-- 2.x: "development" version of game, future version 3.0.
+- 3.x: "development" version of game, future version 4.0.
 This is where game feature updates will happen.
 Due to new features, save compatibility will typically break between releases.
 Use this version at your own risk.
   Source code for this version is in the *master* branch.